-- Symphony of the Seas, which left Miami FL on August 24 will now visit Labadee, San Juan, Perfect Day at CocoCay.
+- Symphony of the Seas, which left Miami FL on August 24 will now visit Labadee Haiti, San Juan, Perfect Day at CocoCay.
 The ship will not call at Saint Maarten.

 - Allure of the Seas, which departed from Fort Lauderdale FL on Sunday, August 25, also took up a Western Caribbean sailing.
-Labadee, Cozumel, and Falmouth will be changed with Nassau, Saint Thomas, and Saint Kitts.
+Labadee, Cozumel, and Falmouth will be changed with Nassau, St Thomas USVI, and St Kitts.